 Flavonoids found in cocoa products have antioxidant, anti-inflammatory, anti-clotting effects that can reduce the risk of diabetes by improving insulin sensitivity.
 Dark chocolate contains lots of antioxidants that help the cardiovascular system by reducing blood pressure.
 It has even been said that eating dark chocolate every day reduces the risk of heart disease by 1/3.

-Flowers generally need to be kept in water so can sometime turn up looking a little tired if being sent via courier or in the post.
+Flowers generally need to be kept in water so can sometimes turn up looking a little tired if being sent via courier or in the post.
 They can also be hard to deliver, as they typically do not fit through the letterbox so the recipient needs to be in for delivery.
-There are a few companies that do through the letterbox delivery, such as Bloomon and Bloom & Wild, which then require the flowers to be made up.
+There are a few companies that go through the letterbox delivery, such as Bloomon and Bloom & Wild, which then require the flowers to be made up.

 Chocolates are easier to deliver in the post, and can be a great way to surprise someone being nestled with other post.
 Chocolates with higher cocoa content have a higher melting temperature, so if it is midsummer, then avoid cheaper brands which have less than 35% cocoa content.
 Chocolates can be the ultimate surprise with them fitting through 99% of letterboxes.

 It is lovely to get presents (and it’s also good give them).
 Flowers are beautiful, they smell nice, they look pretty, someone has picked them out for you and they brighten up your house.
-On the down side they can be expensive, they are a really personal thing, so if you get them wrong it can be disaster and lastly it’s always sad to throw out dead flowers.
+On the downside they can be expensive, they are a really personal thing, so if you get them wrong it can be a disaster and lastly, it’s always sad to throw out dead flowers.
 Chocolates are tasty, decadent, colourfully wrapped happy foods with more joy than you could shake a stick at and they feel like such a treat.
 Obviously, it only lasts as long as you can stop the temptation, but that’s not necessarily a bad thing.